Joanna Fawzy Morales, Esq., Chief Executive Officer

 She believes strongly in Triage Cancer’s mission to address cancer-related health disparities through the delivery of cancer-related education and collaborative efforts.

-Hope Medina, Outreach Coordinator
+Hope Medina, Outreach and Advocacy Coordinator

 Before joining the Triage Cancer team, Hope interned at the Children’s Defense Fund New York as the Law and Public Policy Health Intern.
 In addition to helping lobby policy-makers and maintain social media profiles, she researched and disseminated information related to critical legislative issues such as healthcare for all.
 Hope’s time with the Children’s Defense Fund introduced her to relevant policy and ignited her interest in healthcare advocacy, leading her to apply for an internship with Triage Cancer in 2019.